"A terrific singer, an excellent guitarist and a truly magnificent songwriter"

 A hand-picked collection of songs - newly-composed by Becky, Blair and Ashley - and spoken word pieces explore all manner of topics from hibernation to snow to ancient Midwinter customs.

-This wintry but warm-hearted seasonal meditation is ready to soothe listeners weary of all that a tumultuous year has brought.
+One of The Times' 5 Recommended Christmas Albums for 2020, this wintry but warm-hearted seasonal meditation is ready to soothe listeners weary of all that a tumultuous year has brought.

 Becky on The Making Of . . .

 "This album was recorded in Ashley's Derbyshire home, deep in the countryside, each song recorded between tractors clattering up and down the lane and Ashley looking out of the door shouting “do it quickly, there’s nothing coming!”

 "This actually shaped the authentic feel of the album - we had about two takes for each song and that was all, it felt really live and full of fun!"

 "First is Crocus Poem which is a magical excerpt from a piece by Christopher Smart, and running into my song Crocuses, a song about loss and new life.